stephenw6888/api-independent-study/entries/entry#2-Java-Study.md

 <li>Boolean Operators (&& / || / !)
 Precedence - Allows for boolean operators to be used coincide with other larger form of the expression</li>

-<p>&& - Allow a set of code to be equal within "System.out.println(true && true); // prints true" to print out as true.</p>
+<p>&& - Is an `` and `` operator returning true if both value are the same.
+Allow a set of code to be equal within "System.out.println(true && true); // prints true" to print out as true.</p>

 <p> Another set of line with false "System.out.println(true && true); // print false" to print out as false. </p>